Trump to deny funds to clinics that discuss abortion

-WASHINGTON (AP) — The Trump administration is resurrecting a Reagan-era rule that would ban federally funded family planning clinics from discussing abortion with women, or sharing space with abortion providers.
+WASHINGTON (AP) — The Trump administration will resurrect a Reagan-era rule that would ban federally funded family planning clinics from discussing abortion with women, or sharing space with abortion providers.

-A senior White House official says the Department of Health and Human Services will be announcing its proposal Friday.
-The official spoke on condition of anonymity because the official was not authorized to confirm the plans before the announcement.
+The Department of Health and Human Services will announce its proposal Friday, a senior White House official said Thursday, speaking on condition of anonymity because the official was not authorized to confirm the plans before the announcement.

 Most Read Nation & World Stories